PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 - Ground (GND)
 - CAN bus (CAN_L and CAN_H)
-- MODULE_SENSE (pulled to ground by the module when connected)
+- MODULE_READY (module to MC, active low, pulled high by MC)
-- MODULE_ENABLE (digital signal from the MC to the module)
+- MODULE_ENABLE (MC to module, active low, pulled high by module)

 ## Message types